BjarniRunar/pyparallelrpclib/README.md

 by instanciating your own `TwoStageServerProxy` and passing in as server instead of an URL:

-    from parallellrpc import HybridParallelServerProxy
+    from parallelrpclib import HybridParallelServerProxy
-    from parallellrpc import TwoStageServerProxy
+    from parallelrpclib import TwoStageServerProxy

     psp = HybridParallelServerProxy([
         'http://server/rpc/',